Hyme Oil Field, Norway

 Core Energy acquired a stake in the Hyme field from Norwegian Energy Company (Noreco) in July 2011.

-Petoro and Faroe Petroleum have agreed upon an asset swap deal which will entitle the latter to gain Petoro's net interest of 7.5% in the Hyme field.
-The transaction was passed in Norwegian parliament in June 2011 and is expected to be finalised in the last quarter of 2011.
+Petoro and Faroe Petroleum agreed upon an asset swap deal which entitled the latter to gain Petoro’s net interest of 7.5% in the Hyme field.
+The transaction was passed in Norwegian parliament in June 2011 and was finalised in December 2011.

 Reserves at the Hyme oil field